What is Azitra?

 KdT Ventures

-KdT Ventures is a venture capital firm specializing in early-stage frontier science investing, focusing on transformative technologies in medicine, chemicals, and materials.
-They often provide the first institutional check into companies, leading or co-leading pre-seed and seed funding rounds.
+KdT Ventures is a venture capital firm specializing in early-stage frontier science investments, focusing on transformative technologies in medicine, chemicals, and materials.
+They are known for leading pre-seed and seed funding rounds for innovative companies.

 What's next for Azitra?